Iceland Car Rental

 Every car rental you find is going to have some fancy words about them on their own website.
 You’ll see 5 stars from Jessie and another 5 from Jim, which is great, but you’ll normally not find anything critical on the rental’s own website.

-We want critical reviews.
+We want critical and honest reviews.

 Just make sure you don’t put too much faith in every review you find.